oogxdd/oogxdd/README.md

 My name is Maxim.
-I'm working on:
+I'm building:

-- [Type](https://github.com/oogxdd/type) - novel approach to note-taking app (for ADHD people?).
-All entries by default go into a single "feed" folder.
-Then you organize them into "folders" (nested structure similar to how you would organize your knowledgebase in Notion or smlr).
+- [Type](https://github.com/oogxdd/type) - yes another note-taking app.
+    - notes are split between "stream" (capturing) and "structure" (reflecting and organizing)
-    - Every note is a plain .md file (with front-matter for metadata)
+    - each note is a plain .md file (with front-matter for metadata and some other custom formatting)
-    - Cross-platform (including mobile apps)
+    - cross-platform
-    - P2P sync via `git` between devices
+    - p2p sync between devices via `git` and `iroh`
-    - TUI app!
+    - vim hotkeys (and the app is keyboard-driven)
-    - Voice dictation and handwriting recognition (BYOC: cloud or local)
+    - voice and handwriting recognition (BYOP: cloud or local inferences)
-    - Use it to act as a second brain for your ~coding~ life-assistant agents!...

-- [CodeRoamer](https://github.com/oogxdd/coderoamer) - mobile app to run and manage your coding agents from your phone, powered by [sprites.dev](https://sprites.dev/) sandboxes
+- [CodeRoamer](https://github.com/oogxdd/coderoamer) - mobile app to run agents on sandboxes (built for people who don't own a homelab yet...)

 ___

-Actively looking for new opportunities.
-You see see my resume at [maximignatev.vercel.app](https://maximignatev.vercel.app/).
-Hit me up at ignatif@gmail.com

-Some tech I appreciate: `React, React Native, Expo, Tauri, Next.js, Tailwind, Nest.js, Terraform, Inngest`
+My active resume is : [maximignatev.vercel.app](https://maximignatev.vercel.app/).
+Open for new opportunities